Helping small businesses get loans

-The Canada Small Business Financing Program helps you with your financing needs.
-Under the program, the Government of Canada makes it easier for small businesses to get loans from financial institutions by sharing the risk with lenders.
+The Canada Small Business Financing Program makes it easier for small businesses to get loans from financial institutions by sharing the risk with lenders.

 Who is eligible?

-Not eligible under this program are farming businesses (Agriculture and Agri-Food Canada has a similar program for the farming industry — for information, visit www.agr.gc.ca), not-for-profit organizations, or charitable and religious organizations.
+Not eligible under this program are farming businesses (for a similar program for the farming industry, visit www.agr.gc.ca), not-for-profit organizations, or charitable and religious organizations.

 How much financing is available?

 Discuss your business needs with a financial officer at any bank, caisse populaire, or credit union in Canada.
 The financial officer will review your business proposal and make a decision on your loan application.
-Once the decision is made to offer financing under the program, the financial institution will register the loan with Industry Canada.
+Once the decision is made to offer financing under the program, the financial institution will disburse the funds and register the loan with Innovation, Science and Economic Development Canada.
 (Find a lender near you)

-Loans can be used for financing up to 90% of the cost of:
+Loans can be used to finance the following costs:

-- purchasing or improving new or used equipment
+- purchase or improvement of new or used equipment

 For example, you can use a loan to finance: